What is Project Evaluation Review Technique (PERT)?

 - Identify the different tasks needed to complete a project.
 Make sure to add these in the right order and indicate the duration of each task.

 - Create a network diagram.
-Use arrows to represent the activities and nodes as milestones.
+Use arrows to represent the activities and use nodes as milestones.

-- Determine the critical path and possible hack.
+- Determine the critical path and possible slack.